 You’ve got a whole brand or portfolio to look after.
 And a team to lead and manage.
 Yippee.
 That sounds important.
 YOU sound important.

 And now you’re here, you’ll get to do all the things those senior idiots knocked you back on in the past.

 Oh, except, you still have a senior idiot, sorry, Marketing Director to keep happy.
-And they seem to be from a generation which doesn’t really get what social media or marketing technology can do for marketing.
+And they seem to be from a generation which doesn’t get what social media or marketing technology can do for marketing.

 And he / she seems to be in meetings, travelling, out of the office A LOT.

 So when you do see them, all they want are bullet points and an executive summary.
 Surely, the higher up in the business you go, the smarter you get?
 The more able to handle details?

 Oh, wait a minute.

-That brand manager’s idea is a bit like the one you had 2 years ago.
+That brand manager’s idea resembles the one you had 2 years ago.
 When the finance team profit threshold meant you have zero chance of it getting approved.
 Gotta kill that idea.

-And oh wait, you have to spend how many days at the factory talking about capital expenditure for that new machinery that’s needed to improve your packaging?
+And oh wait, you have to spend how many days at the factory talking about capital expenditure for that new machine that’ll improve your packaging?
 Really?

 And what the hell’s this meeting invite?

 Except, you have this horrible deja vu.
-That all the agency are doing are regurgitating the same idea you didn’t really like 3 years ago.
+That all the agency are doing are regurgitating the same idea you disliked 3 years ago.
 But you felt too junior to say so.

 Now, you’ve got to spend lots of extra hours managing the team.
 Dealing with other functions.
 Sorting the agency out.
 AND delivering all your KPIs.

 Nothing’s new any more.
-In fact, there’s an increasing and inescapable smell of bullshit round the place.
+In fact, there’s an increasing and inescapable smell of bullshit around the place.
 Why didn’t you spot that before?

 Maturity - Decline - Marketing Director

 It’s a well-known phenomenon that when you hit the giddy heights of marketing director, your tenure in that role is about the same as the average Premiership football manager.

-Anything more than 3 years in the role is seen as pretty good going.
+Anything more than 3 years is pretty good going.
 This stage of the marketing career life cycle is precarious.